 The RMD amount for a given year is determined by essentially taking a percentage of the account balance at the end of the previous year.
-The RMD percentage starts at approximately 3.7% in the year that you turn 70 ½ and increases gradually each year after that.
-By the time the account owner has reached age 85, for example, the percentage has increased to approximately 6.8%; by age 100 the percentage has increased to 15.9%.
+The percentage of your remaining balance that you must withdraw increases as you age.

 What do RMDs mean for you?

-At The Retirement Network, we are committed to helping our clients navigate RMDs and other rules related to their retirement accounts.
-For our clients, we will contact you to let you know what your RMD amount is and generate a strategy for generating the distributions.
+The Retirement Network is committed to helping our clients navigate RMDs and other rules related to their retirement accounts.
+For our clients, we will contact you to let you know what your RMD amount is and to develop a strategy for generating the distributions.
 If you have any questions about RMDs and how they affect your retirement plans, we are always here to help.

 Proposed RMD Rules Would Trim Mandated Distributions for Retirees